 These five areas impact the manufacturing process and the final product.
 During the initial designing brief, address each element and continuously updated it throughout the process.

-Material thickness and material type have a part with determining the other elements, depending on the final result desired, material type may be more important than thickness.
+Material thickness and material type have a part with determining the other elements, depending on the final result desired, a material type may be more important than depth.

 However, combining all five elements will determine the overall effectiveness of producing a high-quality and acceptable outcome.

 Stress relates to various areas of the manufacturing process.
-Stress capabilities of a material applied stress throughout the entire process, and the final product’s stress capabilities.
+Stress capabilities of a material applied pressure throughout the entire process, and the final product’s stress capabilities.

 Furthermore, material and thickness are placed under multiple stresses during the process and to maintain the final shape.

 Draw ratio can relate to various areas, but in the context of this article, it refers to the necessary amount of material using limited by-product waste.

 Certain materials may be drawn more compared to other materials, and certain elements may be drawn less or maintain the blank.
 Materials which hold a blank can be waste material necessary to be removed.